chen-chao-wei/short-video-maker/README.md

 - Text-to-speech conversion
 - Automatic caption generation and styling
 - Background video search and selection via Pexels
+- Generate videos from a series of images with a Ken Burns effect
+- Media preview functionality to see images/videos before rendering
 - Background music with genre/mood selection
 - Serve as both REST API and Model Context Protocol (MCP) server